Translated using DeepL

 5. Artificial intelligence in image processing: image formation (PSF, OTF, sampling).
 Image classification (VGGNet, GoogLeNet, ResNet, SENet).
 Object detection (R-CNN, Fast R-CNN, Faster R-CNN, YOLO).
 Image segmentation (FCN, UNet, Mask R-CNN).
 Conditional and unconditional generative models (autoregressive models, VAEs, GANs).
 Models based on convolutional networks and transformers (attention, CNN vs. ViT).
 (PA228) (required for study under the 2022/2023 or later control template).

 6. Machine Learning.
 Logic and machine learning (multirelational learning).
 Metalearning and automated machine learning (AutoML).
 Advanced anomaly analysis methods.
 Text categorization.
 Disambiguation by machine learning methods.
 Information extraction from text.
-(PV056, PA153) (required for study according to the 2021/2022 or older control template)
+(PV056, PA153) (required for study under the 2021/2022 or earlier control template)

 Specialization - Bioinformatics and Systems Biology

 1. Fundamentals of bioinformatics.
 Fundamentals of molecular biology: structure of prokaryotic and eukaryotic cells, structure and function of nucleic acids and proteins, replication, transcription and translation.
 Bioinformatics, definition, field of interest, bioinformatics data.
-Genomics, the genome and methods for its study, PCR, DNA sequencing, genome organization.
+Genomics, genome and methods of genome exploration, PCR, DNA sequencing, genome organization.
 Proteomics, the proteome and methods for its investigation.
 Mass spectrometry of proteins.
 Basics of phylogenetics, methods of constructing phylogenetic trees.
 Sequence similarity, sequence alignment, related algorithms (IV107, IV108).

 2. Advanced bioinformatics methods.
 Computational tools for genome analysis, in silico gene identification, genome browsers.
 Biological sequences and information theory.
 DNA structure, RNA, melting point estimation and Nussin's algorithm.
 Hidden Markov models and their use in bioinformatics.
 Advanced techniques for working with NGS data, metagenomics.
 Sequence motif search and genome annotation.
 Analysis of protein structures and their prediction from amino acid sequence.
 (IV108, PV269)